nfeifel/analytics/projects/twitter_activity/README.md

-# twitter_activity
+# Twitter Activity

-Use this script to pull, organize and, analyze your twitter account activity (i.e. tweets, retweets, and comments).
+You can use this script to pull, organize and, analyze your twitter account activity (i.e. tweets, retweets, and comments).

 h/t to [this tutorial](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/) for helping me get started.